Morveus/bucket-list/static-version/README.md

 Check it out on http://neil.fun

 ## Fun facts
-This project has been 100% made during an insomnia, using only a smartphone and a touch keyboard.
+This project has been *100% from start to finish* made during an insomnia, using only a smartphone and a touch keyboard.
 My arms hurt.
-Up until my decision to go on with it and make it more interesting by adding authentication and database using a proper framework.

 ## Screenshot
 ![The list](https://lh3.googleusercontent.com/pw/AIL4fc_l3TOTaPb1cODRiuyzJ3WSt-hxESISwS0asIq8wBHq8qvkM7Yxbv2giAhbEevJ4Z6hgrj97nhUBQ64FGgxPl6G2uwIgzul10hZJbbI5J9PVyk_ErC7HXwJ-5XGlqN-sapoixKGROJv9Pm7FZeg9FUcMA=w956-h861-s-no?authuser=0 "The list")